gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 cp -arf myplugin/ ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins
 ```

+You might also just create a link from the plugin path to the project folder.

-Then, use the [Plugin Reloader](https://plugins.qgis.org/plugins/plugin_reloader/) plugin to reload your modified code on-the-fly, without restarting QGIS. **Note**, that this only works if you didn't modify any methods which are **only** loaded on QGIS startup, like the root's `__init__.py` or the main module's `__init__(self)` method.
+Then, use the [Plugin Reloader](https://plugins.qgis.org/plugins/plugin_reloader/) plugin to reload your modified code on-the-fly from within QGIS, without restarting QGIS. **Note**, that this only works if you didn't modify any methods which are **only** loaded on QGIS startup, like the root's `__init__.py` or the main module's `__init__(self)` method.

 ## `metadata.txt`

-This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc from here.
+This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc. from here.
 Generally, you can use this file to store all kinds of meta information, like a help URL or collaborators.
 There's not exactly a standard for this file format, but it's similar to INI configuration files in structure with `[sections]` and `key=value` pairs.
 A useful resource is the [Python implementation](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

 The metadata file can be parsed in Python with the native `configparser` library.
 It makes sense to keep `metadata.txt` as the only entry point for meta information and, when needed in the code base, import the configuration from it (like `version`).